Opinion: Germany caught in COVID 'Groundhog Day' | DW | 06.11.2021

 In the classic film, a man trapped in a time loop is condemned to relive the same awful day.
 DW's Sabine Kinkartz knows how he feels as Germany enters its second pandemic autumn.

-That is not good.
-Not good because it is not a one-off.
+That isn't good — an it's not a one-off.
 Across Germany, there seems to be a lax understanding of the rules in place to make everybody safer during this pandemic.
 Far too often, restaurants and bars fail to check whether patrons are vaccinated.
 The same is true at events.
-And when they do check, hardly anyone bothers to ask for IDs to make sure the QR-codes are not fake.
+And when they do check, hardly anyone bothers to ask for IDs to make sure the QR codes aren't fake.

-Many people no longer keep a distance in the subway, on buses, on escalators and countless other places.
-Some wear a mask but do not cover their nose or mouth.
-Others say, "I am vaccinated," and others refuse to acknowledge the risk or simply accept it.
+Many people no longer keep a safe distance in the subway, on buses, on escalators and countless other places.
+Some wear a face mask, but then don't cover their nose or mouth.
+"I'm vaccinated," they say, while still others refuse to acknowledge the risk or simply accept it.

 Where were the politicians in the past few weeks?
 Those who should have been drawing up guidelines and roadmaps and ensuring that rules and regulations were implemented?
 Germany in autumn 2021 is a country that has drifted into the fourth coronavirus wave without a plan.
 A country in which the numbers are rising exponentially and are already higher than in autumn 2020.
 A country where hospitals are raising the alarm and where people in care homes are falling ill and dying in droves.